 The life-changing magic of tidying up is not magic at all.
 It’s good ole’ home economic thinking.

 Do you live with a hoarder?
 How do you deal with it?
-Did a book about tidying up change your life or did you find another solution?
+Did a book about tidying up change your life, or did you find another solution?
 I’d love to read your comments below.

-Related family life content:
+Related life skills content: